yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/aeon-cdc.md

 ## Configure CDC

 YugabyteDB Aeon clusters are already configured to support CDC.
-To create streams and begin propagating changes, you must set up the following:
+To create streams and begin propagating changes, you must configure the YugabyteDB Connector with the connection parameters for your cluster.

-- YugabyteDB Connector

 ### Set up the connector

-To stream data change events from YugabyteDB databases, follow these steps to deploy the YugabyteDB gRPC Connector:
+To stream data change events from YugabyteDB databases, follow these steps to deploy the YugabyteDB Connector:

 1. Download the Connector from the [GitHub releases](https://github.com/yugabyte/debezium/releases/tag/dz.2.5.2.yb.2024.1).
 1. Extract and install the connector archive in your Kafka Connect environment.